 Many dubious sellers also try and take payments/deposits in advance for colonies that are due to be delivered to them, but which they have not actually received yet.
 They will tempt potential customers by telling them stock is limited and they will sell out fast.
 Don’t be fooled into paying for something that the seller has not actually got.
 If anything happens to their shipment and the colonies don’t arrive, it is very unlikely the seller will refund your payment.
 More likely you will be offered a credit note to use in their store, and they probably won't have anything you want!

 Ask yourself: How much effort has the seller actually put into their online site.
 Is it a quick one-night construction or have they committed substantial time and effort to it, and is the content original, or has it simply been copied and modified from other sites?

 Saying all this; Even the few reputable long-term sellers have started out as a new shop at one time.
 However, be cautious and use common sense before parting with your money.

 Many of the Chinese suppliers are well known for selling very poor quality stock.
-A typical scam involves species which have no identifiable queen like some of the Diacamma.
-In this genus the egg laying gamergate looks the same as the other members of the colony.
-Here the sellers will simply split large colonies into two or three parts, selling the separate parts as complete colonies, and obviously only one part will contain the gamergate.
+A typical scam involves species that have no identifiable queen like some of the Diacamma.
+In this genus, the egg-laying gamergate looks the same as the other members of the colony.
+Here the sellers will simply split large colonies into two or three parts, selling the separate parts as complete colonies, and obviously, only one part will contain the gamergate.
 The other divisions will over time simply die out.